psambit9791/jdsp/README.md

 #### Detrending

-Detrending works in 2 modes:
+Detrending works in 3 modes:
 1. Linear: The result of a linear least-squares fit to data is subtracted from data
 2. Constant: The mean of the data is subtracted from data
+3. Polynomial: Removes a polynomial trend line (based on power) from signal

 ```
 double[] signal = {1.0, 2.0, 3.0, 4.0, 5.0}; //define the signal
 String mode = "linear"; //can be "linear", "constant"
 Detrend d1 = new Detrend(signal, "linear"); //create detrending object
+//OR
+Detrend d1 = new Detrend(signal, 2); //create detrending object
 d1.detrendSignal(); //perform detrending
 double[] out = d1.getOutput(); //get the result of the detrending
 ```